Introduction to Teleport

 Introduction to Teleport - overview

-Want to know how Teleport's Access Platform technology replaces VPNs, shared credentials, and legacy privileged access management technologies, improving security and engineering productivity?
-Watch this session from Phil and Alex to learn more about Teleport's Certificate Authority and Access Platform for your infrastructure so you can:
+Want to know how Teleport’s Access Platform technology replaces VPNs, shared credentials, and legacy privileged access management technologies, improving security and engineering productivity?
+Learn more about Teleport’s Certificate Authority and Access Platform for your infrastructure so you can:

 - Set up single sign-on and have one place to access your SSH servers, Kubernetes, databases, Windows desktops, and web apps.